zaydkhan2006/Zayd_copy/README.md

 1. Make a fork of this repository by clicking the "fork" button on the website.
 2. Clone your newly created repository to your computer.
 3. You will need to set the upstream to point at the class COMP301-F25 repo.
-There are helpful commands at the bottom of the instructions.
+There are a list of commands at the bottom of the instructions to help you do this.
+4. Verify that the origin and remote are properly set by typing `git remote -v`.
+Once you have verified that everything looks right, you are ready to begin.
-4. You will see folders for the morning section and the afternoon section.
+5. You will see folders for the morning section and the afternoon section.
 Choose the appropriate folder to work in.
-5. Create a new branch named `solo/<onyen>`.
+6. Create a new branch named `solo/<onyen>`.
-6. Now navigate to the `solo/` folder (unrelated to branch name).
+7. Now navigate to the `solo/` folder (unrelated to branch name).
 Inside it, create a new text file named `<onyen>.txt`.
-7. Add your full name inside the file.
+8. Add your full name inside the file.
-8. Stage, commit, and push your branch to your fork on GitHub.
+9. Stage, commit, and push your branch to your fork on GitHub.
-9. Open a pull request **from your fork’s branch** to the **upstream repository’s `main`** with the title `solo: <onyen>`.
+10. Open a pull request **from your fork’s branch** to the **upstream repository’s `main`** with the title `solo: <onyen>`.

 Each student will have their own file, so there should be no conflicts in this step.